gazebosim/gz-sim/tutorials/joint_controller.md

-An example where p_gain was set to 2 and the joint controller failed to reach the desired velocity and behaved absurdly due to improper gains.
+An example where p_gain was set to 2.0 and the joint controller failed to reach the desired velocity and behaved absurdly due to improper gains is shown below.
 <p align="center">
 <img src="https://github.com/yaswanth1701/gz-sim/assets/92177410/49e56746-79cd-4da9-ab56-3e2aaa64c895" width="800" height="400">
 </p>